-- Actively encourage people to go on the weekend.
-Vocal advertisement
+- More encouragement for people to come on the weekend.
+Vocal

-on the Wednesday night and a few emails/phone calls to individual country
+advertisement on the Wednesday night and a few emails/phone calls to

-members tends to do the trick.
-(Some people actually need poking to go caving,
+individual members tends to do the trick.
+(Some people actually need poking

-apparently.
+to go caving, apparently.
 I know it's pathetic, but c'est la vie.)
-Also give the weekend a

-- Send round an e-mail telling people when & where to meet for transport
+- Send an email telling people coming on the weekend when & where to meet

-from Oxford (often 6pm Friday at the hut, but whatever).
+for transport from Oxford (often 6pm Friday at the hut, but whatever) and

 - Delegate food-buying, if you're not doing it yourself (see below).